JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 ### JemRF Format
 [JemRF ID]
-- If Temperature Sensor Only
+- If a Temperature Sensor Only

 - - [Sensor Id]
 - - - TMPA = 56.07